Many businesses use ice melt or salt to keep the walkways safe.

 Pet owners often want to use ice melt, but fear harming their pets.

-That said, how concerned should you be when you are walking your dog, and walk across some unknown ice melt on the sidewalk?
-Unless your dog has extremely sensitive paws, you’ll be OK as long as you use some common sense.
+So how concerned should you be when you are walking your dog, and walk across some unknown ice melt on the sidewalk?
+Unless your dog has extremely sensitive paws (like a skin disease of the paws), you’ll be OK as long as you use some common sense.
 (For starters, don’t let your dog eat a bunch of it!)

 1- After the walk, clean your dogs paws with water, nothing fancy!